kubeflow/website/content/docs/gke/gcp-e2e.md

 The [Cloud SDK][cloud-sdk] is a set of tools that you can use to interact with GCP from the command line, including the `gcloud` command and others.

-[Kubernetes Engine][kubernetes-engine] is a managed service on GCP where you can deploy containerized applications.
-You describe the resources that your application needs, and Kubernetes Engine provisions and manages the underlying cloud resources automatically.
+[Kubernetes Engine][kubernetes-engine] (GKE) is a managed service on GCP where you can deploy containerized applications.
+You describe the resources that your application needs, and GKE provisions and manages the underlying cloud resources automatically.

 Here's a list of the primary GCP services that you use when following this
 guide:

   * [Deployment Manager][deployment-manager]
-  * [Kubernetes Engine][kubernetes-engine]
+  * [GKE][kubernetes-engine]
   * [Compute Engine][compute-engine]
   * [Container Registry][container-registry]
   * [Cloud Storage][cloud-storage]